ericabxy/srd20/docs/Feats.markdown

 | 23               | 16th         | 90  | 9   | 5   | 3   | 2   | 1
 | 24               | 17th         | 110 | 11  | 6   | 3   | 2   | 1
 | 25 or higher     | 17th         | 135 | 13  | 7   | 4   | 2   | 2

-\* —— Number of Followers by Level ——

 *Leadership Score:* A character's base Leadership score equals his level plus any Charisma modifier.
 In order to take into